 Excuse #2 – I’m comparing him to my experience with my daughter and they are different babies.

-At nineteen pounds he’s not exactly malnourished, but he never rolls back his eyes with satisfaction as he gulps mouthful after mouthful of cream and sugar.
-That bothered me, so when I ran out of excuses I called Mellanie from For Babies Sake (Btw, if you need help call her.
-I was sooo comfortable with her, which was a plus because the next thing she did was ask to see my boob).
+At nineteen pounds he’s not exactly malnourished, but he never rolls back his eyes with satisfaction as he gulps down milky goodness.
+That bothered me, so when I ran out of excuses I called Mellanie from For Babies Sake.
+Mellanie immediately pug me at ease with her warmth and kindness, which was a plus because the next thing she did was ask to see my boob.

 Turns out the reason my little man looks like he’s doing calculus while he nurses is that it’s hard for him.
 He has a tongue tie that went undiagnosed for FIVE MONTHS, which means he really has to concentrate to get any nourishment.

 On the night I found out about it I sat on the floor and cried my heart out.
 That sounds overly dramatic, I know, but I really did.
-I’m so grateful that he’s otherwise uber-healthy and that this is correctable, but I thought he hadn’t comfort nursed for the last five months because he didn’t want to . . . not because he can’t.
+I’m so grateful that he’s otherwise uber-healthy and that this can be corrected, but I thought he hadn’t comfort nursed for the last five months because he didn’t want to . . . not because he can’t.

-This Thursday Daddypotamus and I are taking him to a Dallas specialist in hopes that he will agree to do a frenectomy (cut the little flap of skin that’s holding Micah’s tongue down.
-It’s horrible, I know.)
+This Thursday Daddypotamus and I are taking him to an ENT in Dallas in hopes that he will agree to do a frenectomy (cut the little flap of skin that’s holding Micah’s tongue down.)

 He has never experienced the satisfaction of a deep latch and a flood of sweet milk, but I am giving him what I can.
-And as you can see in the video below he’s not exactly suffering.
+And as you can see in the video below he’s compensated well and is not underweight.
 Still, I can’t wait to get this corrected so he can get the comfort he’s been missing out on.
 (On the other hand I’m totally freaking out that someone is going to go near my baby with a knife.
-If you’re the praying kind, please pray that this procedure will go well.)
+My mama heart aches at the though of that!)